Teaching maths in early years

 - University of Sussex research page for Jo Boaler’s papers

 - The Children’s mathematics network website set up by Elizabeth Carruthers and Maulfry Worthington

 - Mathematical problem solving in the early years, Mathematical problem solving in the early years: developing opportunities, strategies and confidence and Young children’s mathematical recording on the NRICH website

-- Mathematics teaching blog linked to the Association of the teaching of maths (ATM)
+- Mathematics teaching blog linked to the Association of Teachers of Maths (ATM)